 When the home was smoky and dim

 The Viking women took care of the home while the men were out trading and conquering.
-The women grew linseed, sheared the sheep, washed the wool and carded it.
-They spun and wove using looms and sewed woollen clothes, which were necessary during the winter.
+The women grew flax, sheared the sheep, washed the wool and carded it.
+They spun and wove using looms and sewed woolen clothes, which were necessary during the winter.
 The children participated in the work, as did the elderly and the slaves.
 The housewife had all the keys to the house hanging around her waist as a status symbol.

 During the dark months of winter the Vikings were quite isolated in their houses.
 The fireplace was central; above it, bread was baked, meat was smoked and porridge was cooked in an iron pot.
 It also provided light and warmth.
-Next to the fireplace, clothes chests and axe handles were made, fish nets were repaired and games were played.
+Next to the fireplace, clothing chests and axe handles were made, fishing nets were repaired and games were played.
 In the firelight, the elderly told stories of times past and of gods, like Thor, who caused lightning and thunder using his hammer.
 Thor has given his name to one of our weekdays, Thursday.
 Tuesday, Wednesday and Friday are also named after gods: Tyr, Odin and Frigg, respectively.

 In the Viking houses in Rosala you visit the past